This page presents the Library panel of Substance 3D Designer, its layout as well as the tools it offers for searching and filtering content.

 About custom content

-See the Curating custom content and filters section of the documentation for more information.
+See the Managing custom content and filters section of the documentation for more information.

 The Library can monitor all assets which are supported Resources: